rdeepak2002/reddit-place-script-2022/README.md

     "worker1username": {
       // password of account 1
       "password": "password",
-      // appid and secret (see How To Get App Client ID And App Secret Key) "client_id": "clientid",
-      "client_secret": "clientsecret",
       // which pixel of the image to draw first "start_coords": [0, 0]
     },